SuperclassesDocumented Subclasses

 - x

-- The double float with the x coordinate, in widget allocation coordinates.
+- The double float for the x coordinate, in widget allocation coordinates.

 - y

-- The double float with the y coordinate, in widget allocation coordinates.
+- The double float for the y coordinate, in widget allocation coordinates.

 The signal is emitted whenever a button or touch press happens.